TheLovinator1/twitch-online-notifier/README.md

 # twitch-online-notifier

-Send a webhook to Discord when a stream goes online
+Send a webhook to Discord when a Twitch stream goes live.

+## If you can't host this yourself

+I can host this for you.
+Send me an email or Discord message with your Twitch usernames, Discord webhook URL and Twitch application client ID and secret.

 ## How it works

-Twitch will send a webhook to this server when a stream goes online.
-This server will then send a webhook to Discord.
+Twitch will send a webhook to this program when a stream goes live.
+This program will then send a webhook to Discord.

 ## Usage